 Caution is advised

 However, you should be aware that some of the services mentioned above are not pleased with this behavior and attempt to stop it from perpetrating as soon as possible.
 What does that mean?
-Well, an example of such event is when Netflix waged war against VPN users who attempted to use their platform without actually living in the US.
+Well, an example of such an event is when Netflix waged war against VPN users who attempted to use their platform without actually living in the US.

 Originally, Netflix was only available for US inhabitants, but now their gates are open for users located in other countries as well.
 However, their services cost the same no matter where you’re from, and if you’re “unlucky” enough to be outside of the US, some TV series and movies are not even available for you to enjoy.
 So you pay the same, but for half the entertainment.

 VPN might not be the safest solution to access this stuff you’ve been kept away from, but it’s the best choice we’ve got.
 You should be aware though, that in the event of Netflix discovering that you’re using a VPN, they might terminate your account, and that’s your responsibility.
 Most likely you won’t get any refund from VPN providers, either.
-Same goes for other services, not only Netflix.
+The same goes for other services, not only Netflix.

 Torrenting with FastestVPN

 Ah, yes, torrenting.
 This type (P2P) of file transfer is among the most efficient ones there are today.
 It would receive much more praise than it does were it not for pirates who chose it as their favorite way of sharing contents illegally.
-So it’s not unusual for your torrenting to be frowned upon, even if you’re downloading or uploading totally acceptable contents.
+So it’s not unusual for your torrenting to be frowned upon, even if you’re downloading or uploading totally acceptable content.

-Since its potential for piracy is huge, torrenting has caught the attention of various people, including lawyers, government agencies, Internet Service Providers (ISPs) and even hacker who might attempt to use your illegal torrenting to blackmail you.
+Since its potential for piracy is huge, torrenting has caught the attention of various people, including lawyers, government agencies, Internet Service Providers (ISPs) and even hackers who might attempt to use your illegal torrenting to blackmail you.
 Hey, don’t do the crime if you can’t do the time.

 Although I would like to say that FastestVPN doesn’t condone torrenting illegal contents or any behavior of the sorts, a bunch of links proudly displayed on the website might contradict my claims.
 You are even offered a bunch of alternatives to popular torrenting websites, which is a big no-no. Keep in mind that FindYourVPN.com does not advocate for piracy and we are just pointing these things out so you can be as informed as possible.